openatx/adbutils/README.md

 The above code can be short to `from adbutils import adb`

-## List all the device and get device object
+## List all the devices and get device object
 ```python
 from adbutils import adb